Biocomputational Engineering Major

 Prior Study

-Prior to being admitted to the Biocomputational Engineering major, students should have completed the Engineering LEP gateway courses, basic math/science courses, lower-level general education requirements (or an associate's degree from a Maryland public institution), and 60 credits.
+Prior to being admitted to the Biocomputational Engineering major, students should have completed basic math/science/engineering courses, lower-level general education requirements (or an associate's degree from a Maryland public institution), and 60 credits.

 Course Title Credits